tyconsulting/blog.tyang.github.io/_posts/2014-04-21-experience-migrating-hyper-v-clusters-using-system-center-orchestrator-2012.md

 02. Cluster Validation – Make sure Windows Failover cluster role is installed on both nodes.

-03. Identify Source &amp; Destination Cluster – based on the Windows OS major version, the one with lower version is the source cluster, and the higher version one is the destination cluster.
+03. Identify Source & Destination Cluster – based on the Windows OS major version, the one with lower version is the source cluster, and the higher version one is the destination cluster.

 04. HyperV Validation – Make sure Hyper-V role is installed on both cluster nodes.